Legal fears muffle warnings on cybersecurity threats

 "If we don't do something as a community, really bad things are going to happen and people are going to die," said McDonald, who attended the four-day Virginia conference along with more than 130 other professionals and officials from as far away as Europe and Asia.

-The pair of canceled talks concerned a security review that a nuclear plant outside the United States conducted to find out where it might be vulnerable to attack.
+The pair of cancelled talks concerned a security review that a nuclear plant outside the United States conducted to find out where it might be vulnerable to attack.

 One person from the utility had planned to speak about why it had conducted the review, which was not been required by regulators.